bitsofinfo/io-event-reactor-plugin-support/README.md

 ReactorPlugins are responsible for reacting to an IoEvent by doing some action.
 What that action is, is up to you.
 To create a plugin you simply need to export a `class` in your plugin that meets the following requirements.
+You can name the class whatever you want, but it should be the default thing exported by your plugin module.

 (For an example ReactorPlugin implementation see: [io-event-reactor-plugin-mysql](https://github.com/bitsofinfo/iio-event-reactor-plugin-mysql)